tjvr/nefarious/README.md

 * an incremental hybrid GC.
 * ~~a fast tracing JIT bytecode VM (based on PyPy).~~ [not yet—compilers are hard!]

+Written in RPython; compiles to native code (via C), using the [RPython toolchain](https://rpython.rtfd.io/).
+But it can also run on top of a standard Python interpreter (albeit slower).

 **_Work in progress._**